Dj0nny/Rest-PHP-API/README.md

 1. The database schema
 2. The config file for the connection to the database
 3. The class file for the represenation of database's data
-4. The access methods and the converion into the JSON format ..1.
-The reading of all data
+4. The access methods and the converion into the JSON format:
+    1. The reading of all data